EVerest/EVerest/docs/general/03_quick_start_guide.rst

 .. code-block:: bash

-  edm --config ../everest-complete.yaml --workspace {EVerest Workspace Directory}
+  edm init --workspace {EVerest Workspace Directory}

 (In future, as your system has edm properly setup, you can always initialise a new workspace by calling *edm init*.)